US construction spending rises 0.5% in September

 WASHINGTON (AP) — U.S. construction spending rose 0.5% in September, boosted by government and private residential projects.

-The Commerce Department said Friday that government construction rose 1.5% last month, powered by state and local building.
+The Commerce Department said Friday that government construction rose 1.5% during the month, powered by state and local building.

 The September increase comes as the previous August gain of 0.1% was revised down to -0.3%.